Obiohagwu/SGNS-Implementation/README.md

 # SGNS-Implementation
 Implementation of an SGNS (Skip gram negative sampling) algorithm for training tokenized vector embeddings.

-Primaary aim of this implementation is to investigate model vector outputas and how they work against test points.
+Primary aim of this implementation is to investigate model vector outputs and how they work against test points.

+Also to exemplify eord embedding training section of open source nlp readings.